 Easter won’t be Easter without Hot Cross Buns.
+I decided to bake the buns in these cute square foil containers for a different look.
 This version has a combination of raisins and chocolate chips and less spiced than usual (by special request from my kids).

 10 g packet instant yeast